 'Tobacco' is defined as including cigarettes, any product containing tobacco for oral or nasal use (for example, snuff) and smoking mixtures used as a substitute for tobacco (for example, herbal cigarettes).
-'Cigarettes' include cut tobacco rolled up in paper, tobacco leaf and other material in a form that is capable of being immediately used for smoking.
+'Cigarettes' include cut tobacco rolled up in paper, tobacco leaf and other material in a form that is capable of immediate use for smoking.
 A 'tobacco product' is defined as "a product consisting wholly or partly of tobacco and intended to be smoked, snuffed, sucked or chewed".
-A 'nicotine inhaling product' means a nicotine inhaling device (used to inhale nicotine through a mouth piece), nicotine cartridge (contains nicotine and forms part of a nicotine inhaling device) or nicotine refill substance (generally known as e-liquid).
-Nicotine inhaling devices are commonly referred to as 'vapes' and the law covers both disposable and rechargeable types.
+'Smoking related products' are cigarette papers, tubes, filters, holders, apparatus for making cigarettes and pipes for smoking tobacco products.
+A 'nicotine vapour product' is any type of device or any part of a device used to inhale nicotine vapour or any other device that resembles these.
+Included in the definition are e-cigarettes, e-cigars and e-shisha, and other products such as flavoured non-nicotine vapour products.
+These products are often referred to as 'vapes'.
+Also included are the individual parts that make up the device, refill containers and their contents.
 In this guide, 'vapes' refers to all the products mentioned in this paragraph, not just the inhaling devices.
-Age restriction on the sale of tobacco products The law states that it is an offence for any person to sell any tobacco products (including cigarette papers) to a person under the age of 18, whether or not it was for their own use.
-This is a strict liability offence, which means the owner of the business can be held responsible as well as the member of staff who made the sale.
-If you are charged with this offence, you have the defence that you took all reasonable precautions and exercised all due diligence to avoid committing the offence.
+The following are not included in the definition of a nicotine vapour product: - tobacco products - smoking-related products - medicinal products - medical devices Age restriction on the sale of tobacco products The law states that it is an offence for any person to sell tobacco products or cigarette papers to anyone under the age of 18.
+This is a strict-liability offence, which means the owner of the business can be held responsible as well as the member of staff who made the sale.
+If you are charged with this offence, you have the legal defence that you took all reasonable precautions and exercised all due diligence to avoid committing the offence.
 This is commonly known as the 'due diligence' defence.
 The 'Keeping within the law' section of this guide includes steps that can be taken to provide a 'due diligence' defence.
 You must display a notice that states: